 total 0

-System-wide schedules may also be defined in /etc/crontab and /etc/anacrontab if present.
+System-wide schedules may also be defined in /etc/crontab and /etc/anacrontab when those files exist.

-4. Search cron configuration for common persistence indicators.
+4. Search cron files for common persistence indicators.

-5. List all systemd timers with the services they activate.
+5. List systemd timers with the services they activate.

 NEXT LEFT LAST PASSED UNIT ACTIVATES